 But sometimes all that sadness seems to just hang on, along with feeling helpless and hopeless.
 And when it does, you may be experiencing depression.

-Research has shown that diabetics may be at a greater risk for depression.
+Research has shown that people with diabetes may have a greater risk for depression.
 There are a few reasons for that.
 The daily routine can be a grind and can feel like a lonely road, especially when you are doing everything right and still having trouble keeping your numbers where you need them to be.
 Poor diabetes control can also result in depression symptoms.

-What’s especially dangerous is that depression can interfere with your self-care routine: food choices, staying active, compliance with medication, etc. So feeling like you just don’t care, even for a few hours, can have serious consequences.
+What’s especially dangerous is that depression can interfere with your self-care routine: food choices, staying active, adherence to medication, etc. So feeling like you just don’t care, even for a few hours, can have serious consequences.

 Symptoms of depression